 Part of the university experience is meeting people from different backgrounds, interests and cultures.
 If you’re living in student accommodation, it’s likely that your fellow residents have travelled from various countries around the world in order to pursue their academic goal.

-Living with a new group of people is a great experience, but it goes without saying that everyone is different, and sometimes this can cause problems or misunderstandings.
+Living with a new group of people is a great experience.
+But it goes without saying that everyone is different.
+However, sometimes this can cause problems or misunderstandings.
 But these things can often be avoided and resolved.
 Below are some helpful tips to getting along with your flatmates.

 1. Be open minded

 When moving into your accommodation, you’ll be meeting lots of new people for the first time.
-It’s important not to judge a book by a cover or jump to conclusions about your flatmates based on information such as a profile photo, one conversation or what someone else has told you about them.
+It’s important not to judge a book by a cover or jump to conclusions about your flatmates.
+This could be based on information such as a profile photo, one conversation or what someone else has told you.

-And although it can be easy to form opinions based on first impressions, remember that moving to university can be a stressful time for some people and they may feel overwhelmed, nervous or shy.
-So, spend some time getting to know your flatmates and make one another feel welcome and comfortable before making any judgements.
+It can be easy to form opinions based on first impressions.
+But remember that moving to university can be a stressful time for some people and they may feel overwhelmed, nervous or shy.
+So, spend some time getting to know your flatmates.
+Make one another feel welcome and comfortable before making any judgement.
 Remember, you’re all in the same boat.

-Of course, not all of your flatmates will become your best mates, but you can still get along and have a civilised flatmate relationship.
+Not all flatmates will become your best mates, but you can still get along and have a civilised relationship.

 2. Respect one another

-Whilst sharing accommodation with others, you should respect one another and remember that your living space is also their living space.
+Sharing accommodation with others?
+Respect one another and remember that your living space is also their living space.

 You should consider and discuss with your flatmates any details that are important to you such as noise, cleanliness, guests, sharing of items and anything else you feel relevant.